sanko/Dyn.pm/README.md

         year  => Int
     ];

+All fundamental and aggregate types may be found inside of a `Struct`.

 ## `ArrayRef[ ... ]`

-The elements of the array must pass the additional constraint.
-For example `ArrayRef[Int]` should be a reference to an array of numbers.
+The elements of the array must pass the additional size constraint.

 An array length must be given: